oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

     - Read the [user documentation](http://oppia.github.io/#/) to become familiar with important concepts like explorations and interactions.
     - Play some lessons on [Oppia.org](https://www.oppia.org/learn/math), which hosts a live instance of Oppia.

 3. To get started with development, read and follow the instructions in the contributors' guide carefully ([Oppia Web](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up)).
+You might also find this [[page of learning resources|Learning-Resources]] helpful for learning the technologies needed to contribute to Oppia.
     - **Note!** Oppia Android won't be offering GSoC projects in 2023, but will be doing so again from 2024 onwards.

 4. Do one or more starter projects to become familiar with the contribution process.
 This will help us get an idea of what it's like to work with you.
 It will also help you get a better understanding of the codebase and our development process, which may help with writing a good project proposal.
 Once you've merged at least 2 pull requests, you will get an invitation to become a collaborator to the Oppia repository and be officially onboarded! **This step is a prerequisite** to applying for GSoC.